-If you are a parent contesting a third-party custody decision or if you are a relative of child seeking third-party custody, consult a family law attorney at David J. Crouse & Associates in Spokane to discuss your case.
-Our firm accepts all types of challenging third-party custody cases, including those involving desertion, abuse, and neglect.
+If you are a parent contesting a third party custody decision in or if you are a relative of child seeking third-party custody, consult a family law attorney at David J. Crouse & Associates in Spokane, Washington to discuss your case.
+Our firm accepts all types of challenging third party custody cases, including those involving desertion, abuse, and neglect.
 Contact us at 509-624-1380 to speak with a lawyer.

 There are various circumstances under which a court might consider granting custody to a third party.
 For instance, the biological parents may be unable to fulfill their parental responsibilities, due to incapacitation, incarceration, or death.
 Some parents may voluntarily relinquish custody of their children and agree to allow someone else to raise them.
 In most cases, a third-party custody case arises when a relative of a child files a petition with the court for custody on the grounds that the biological parent is unfit.